shuklanishant85/genesis-spring-boot-book-store/README.md

 # genesis-spring-boot-book-store
-A book store project to explore bootstrapping a spring boot application
+A book store project to explore the steps of bootstrapping a spring boot application.\

 ## Modules:
 1. Adding Starters to pom.